 On Air Now

-The eldest siblings take the wrap for a lot of things, but a new study has shown that they aren't necessarily the naughtiest.
+The eldest siblings take the wrap for a lot of things, but a study shows that they aren't necessarily the naughtiest.

 Younger siblings always get away with everything, or so the eldest sibling would say.

 Parents often give the first-born child the tough rules and biggest telling-offs, with their younger brothers and sisters getting away with murder.

 However, a study reveals that the second-born children are in fact the biggest troublemakers... interesting.

 Joseph Doyle, an economist from MIT in the USA discovered that second-born children are more likely to misbehave, and it's mostly to do with how their parents bring them up.

 The MIT Sloan School report has shown that second-born children are 25 to 40 per cent more likely to get in major trouble in school and even with the law - so keep an eye on them during lockdown.

 The experts believe that this is strongly related to how strict parents are with their first born and how they tend to go easy in comparison on their second-born.